bobpoekert/hashuniq/README.md

 this gets you the same result as the common `sort | uniq` pattern, but since it doesn't have to sort the lines it can do it faster.

+usage: input lines to stdin and read output lines from stdout. there are no options or arguments.

 thanks to:

 Geoff Gole (geoffgole@gmail.com) for the difference trie implementation we use to store the hashes